• Home

 • Select the metric column, metric is the numeric column in your data sheet (in our example, we will add the Responses).

-• Select the dimensions columns, dimension is the categorical column in your data sheet which contains text information (in our example, we will add the Question, & Scale).
+• Select the dimensions columns, dimension is the categorical column in your datasheet that contains text information (in our example, we will add the Question, & Scale).

 • Click the Create chart button to complete the process.